 A shortened interestrus interval happens to females starting their next heat cycle less than 4 months after the previous one ended.

-Not to be mistaken for a split heat, a shortened anestrus can be diagnosed by noticing both cycles getting fully completed and going well over the proestrus phase (ie. second stage of the heat.)
+Not to be mistaken for a split heat, a shortened anestrus can be diagnosed by noticing both cycles getting fully completed and going well over the proestrus phase (ie. the second stage of the heat).

 When the bitch’s body hasn’t recovered fully from the progesterone-induced damage, the mucous membrane lining the womb is not hormonally receptive to embryo implantation therefore the bitch will face difficulties to become pregnant.